incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 This tutorial demonstrates how to set up and run a Hedera node locally using the [@hashgraph/hedera-local](https://www.npmjs.com/package/@hashgraph/hedera-local) npm command line interface (CLI) tool.

-> This tutorial is based on the [Hedera Local Node README documentation](https://github.com/hashgraph/hedera-local-node).

 > Already have a preferred cloud service?
 See [Useful Resources](#useful-resources) for more information on alternative methods for running a Hedera node locally.

 ## Prerequisites